Questions & Answers

-The main differentiating characteristic is the scale / size (<150kW electric), while also the ability to use untreated organic waste and the focus to agro-food industries.
+The main differentiating characteristic is the scale / size (<150kW electric), plus the ability to use untreated organic waste and the focus to agro-food industries.
 Up to date there are no efficient alternatives on the market in such scales which can deal with the waste disposal and - mainly electrical - energy needs of small and medium agro-food industries effectively.

 Our customers have the following options: (a) use the power for their own needs, (b) sell the power to the grid.
 Depending on the regulations and standards on each country, the customer is consulted to use the most profitable option.